saucelabs/sauce-school/codelabs/Module2_SeleniumJS.md

 ![package.json](assets/2.05E.png)

-#### NOTE

-The versions of each of the dependencies will change over time.
-If you have an IDE, it will give you options for each one & auto-fill the most recent version for you if you use `npm`.
-Otherwise, research what the most recent or best version of each dependency is.

---

 After you have adjusted the package.json file, go to the terminal (make sure you are in your ‘SeleniumJS’ project folder that you made, or the ‘javascript’ folder from the repo and enter

 <img src="assets/2.05F.png" alt="npm Install" width="250"/>